apache/incubator-kie-kogito-pipelines/docs/nightly_and_release.md

 ### Testing the Release Pipeline

-In order to test the full release pipeline, and in order to avoid any problem, you will need to change some env in [Jenkinsfile.release](./Jenkinsfile.release), create jobs in Jenkins and setup some credentials.
+In order to test the full release pipeline, and in order to avoid any problem, you will need to change some env in [Jenkinsfile.release](../Jenkinsfile.release), create jobs in Jenkins and setup some credentials.

-* Have a specific container registry and credentials registered with `push` rights on it.
+* Have a specific container registry and credentials registered with `push` rights on it
 * Have a specific author repository that you can test against
 * If you don't want to flood your main repository, you should use a "bot account", referred as `BOT_*`
 * For deploying runtimes artifacts, and to avoid any conflict by creating a staging repository inadvertly, you will need to provide a nexus repository to deploy the artifacts (see [nexus-operator](https://github.com/m88i/nexus-operator)).